opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 ### Git Commit Messages

+- Include an issue number to the beginning of the first line (if applicable)

+Example `#234 YOUR_COMMIT_NAME`

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- In case changing only texts or documentations include `[ci skip]` to the end of the first line
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line
-- When only changing documentation, include `[ci skip]` in the commit title
-- When there is a issue, include issue number in the commit title (for example: #234 YOUR_COMMIT_NAME).

 ### Documentation Style Guide

-All \*.md files must adhere to [Markdown Syntax](https://www.markdownguide.org/basic-syntax/)
+All `*.md` files must adhere to [Markdown Syntax](https://www.markdownguide.org/basic-syntax/).

 ### PHP Style Guide